artemsheludko/flexible-jekyll/_posts/2021-05-05-Twitter-API-V2.md

 ---
 layout: post
+title: "VBA EXCEL macros - automation"
+date: 2023-07-20 13:32:20 +0300
+description: You’ll find this post in your `_posts` directory.
+Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+#url:
+img: vbaexcel.jpg  # Add image post (optional)
+fig-caption:
+tags: [Retirement, savings, studies, behavioural economics]
 ---

 This is a python code I modified so I could get more twitter information (taken from beyond data science website).
 I added an algorithm so I could retrieve hourly tweets.
 I also added a piece of code to retrieve 3 more files containing Twitter information (user info,place info, retweet info) in addition to the main file.
 I retreived everything on CSV files.